-The ever-changing world of business demands a different kind of leader -- one that will act justly, think critically, and be socially responsible.
-That’s the type of leader the College of Business at Loyola University New Orleans creates.
+The ever-changing world of business demands a different kind of leader -- one that thinks critically and is socially responsible.
+That’s exactly the type of leader the College of Business at Loyola creates.

-With programs in accounting, economics, finance, international business, management, and marketing, Loyola’s AACSB-accredited College of Business is uniquely poised to awaken, enlighten, and transform today’s students into tomorrow’s business leaders.
+With programs in accounting, business analytics, economics, finance, international business, management, and marketing, Loyola’s AACSB-accredited College of Business is uniquely poised to awaken, enlighten, and transform today’s students into tomorrow’s business leaders.